 The biggest reward for self-sufficiency is knowing that you grow your own food, learn new things, and live free from others.
 It gives one the highest form of personal satisfaction.
 It gives one a greater sense of self-worth.

 2. Political Independence

-Self-sufficiency means being independent.
+Self-sufficient living means being independent.
 Most people who have a self-sufficient life refuse to depend on their government and government agencies.
 They refuse to trust the fact that in an emergency the government will provide assistance.
-Most self-sufficient homesteaders don’t trust the government or their agencies at all.
+Most self-sufficient homesteaders do not trust the government or their agencies at all.

 3. The Need to be Prepared